hiveot/hub/services/idprov/README.md

    A: if client ID is unknown then the administrator must approve the request.
 The server returns a 'pending approval' answer.
    B: if the client ID and public key are known, the client is added and a short lived auth token is returned.
    C: if the client ID and MAC are known, the client is added along with the provided public key and a short-lived auth token is returned.
 5. After receiving the token, the client uses it to connect to the Hub with its own ID.
-As the token is short live, the device must immediately refreshes the token from the auth service.
+As the token is short lived, the device must immediately refresh the token from the auth service.
 The lifespan of tokens issued by the auth service is configurable and defaults to 1 month.
 6. Periodically the device must check the remaining token lifespan and requests a new token from the auth service when less than half its lifespan remains.
 The lifespan can be determined by decoding the JWT token and verifying the expiry date.

 Devices that are pre-loaded with the server CA certificate, are secured against a rogue server as establishing a connection with this server will only succeed with the valid server.